juliendufresne/deploy.sh/docs/hooks.md

 Called after the archive is extracted to each remote servers

-> *Note:* The `$server_index` allows you to run an action to one server only.
-Suppose you have to server, this first server will receive `1` and the second `2`
+> *Note:* `$server_index` allows you to run an action to one server only.
+Suppose you have to server, this first server will receive `1`, the second `2`, ...

 **post_link_release_with_shared_folder**

 hook signature: `post_link_release_with_shared_folder $server_index $current_release_path $shared_path`

 Called when the shared folder is linked with this release.
 Use it when you want to create some files or need some files from the shared path.
+You can also use this hook to perform some action right before the revision is activated.

+> *Note:* `$server_index` allows you to run an action to one server only.
+Suppose you have to server, this first server will receive `1`, the second `2`, ...

+**post_activate_release**

+hook signature: `post_activate_release $server_index $current_path $current_release_path`

+Called right after the released revision is live.

-> *Note:* The `$server_index` allows you to run an action to one server only.
-Suppose you have to server, this first server will receive `1` and the second `2`
+> *Note:* `$server_index` allows you to run an action to one server only.
+Suppose you have to server, this first server will receive `1`, the second `2`, ...

+> *Note:* Since the release is activated, every failed hooks will not stop the execution but an error will be raised.